 Becoming zen, more zenned out.

-No find behind a door that needs to be unlocked.
+No find behind a door waiting to be unlocked.

-No elusive location that you discover after staring at the ceiling long enough.
+No elusive shrine that you discover after staring at the ceiling long enough.

 It’s not an answer.